Error-Robust Retrieval for Chinese Spelling Check: Experiments

-To get the \textit{general information} that is required to construct our datastore, we consider using a pre-trained model on the current task, like other $k$NN retrieval-related work does.
-We choose REALISE, a multimodel model that captures and mixes semantic, phonetic, and graphic information, which meets our requirements very well.
-Moreover, REALISE achieves almost state-of-the-art performance, and the author released their codes and trained models while ECOPO did not.
+To get the error-robust information proposed to construct our datastore, we consider using a pretrained model on the CSC task, which is similar to the retrieval-related works in other domains.
+And we choose REALISE, a strong multimodal model that captures semantic, phonetic, and morphologic information, which meets our requirements.

-More specifically, a pre-trained GRU encodes the pinyin sequence of input text to obtain the phonetic information $ph(x_t)$ of each token, and a pre-trained ResNet encodes the character image to obtain the morphologic information $m_t$.
+More specifically, a pretrained GRU encodes the pronunciation (pinyin) sequence of input to obtain the phonetic information $p_t$ of each token $x_t$, while a pretrained ResNet encodes the character graphics to obtain the morphologic information $m_t$.
 Given the trade-off between storage space and model performance, we store 3-grams centered on the position of the current token as the value of the datastore.
-We implement the grid search to determine the hyperparameters of our experiments, more details are shown in Table \ref{tab:my para}.
+We implement the grid search on the validation set to determine the hyperparameters of our experiments, and more details are shown in Table \ref{tab:my para}.
 Since we do not need to retrain the CSC model, we only focus on the hyperparameters during our retrieval-augmented inference.